Entropy as a Topological Operad Derivation: Introduction

 This equation is one hint that entropy might be a derivation, although a ``$q$'' is notably absent from the first term on the right-hand side.
-As a further teaser, Baez explored an algebraic interpretation of Equation (\ref{eq:Baez}) in the casual article \cite{EFunctor}, where the reader is reminded that Shannon entropy is a derivative of the partition function of a probability distribution with respect to Boltzmann's constant, considered as a formal parameter.
+As a further teaser, Baez explored an algebraic interpretation of Equation (\ref{eq:Baez}) in the {informal} article \cite{EFunctor}, where the reader is reminded that Shannon entropy is a derivative of the partition function of a probability distribution with respect to Boltzmann's constant, considered as a formal parameter.
 In that article, Equation (\ref{eq:Baez}) follows in a few short lines from this computation.
 One is thus motivated to look for a general framework of operad derivations for which Equation (\ref{eq:Baez}) is an example.
 This is what we describe below.

 Section \ref{sec:definitions} reviews the definition of operads and representations of them.
-We'll recall that topological simplices are an example of an operad as in \cite{leinster2021entropy} and that $\mathbb{R}$ gives rise to a representation of it.
-In Section \ref{sec:mainresult} we define an abelian module $M$ over any operad $\mathcal{O}$ and the notion of a derivation of $\mathcal{O}$ with values in $M$.
-With these definitions in place, Equation (\ref{eq:Baez}) will find a generalization in Proposition \ref{proposition}, and the main result will quickly follow:
+We will recall that {the collection of topological simplices admits the structure of an operad} as in \cite{leinster2021entropy} and that $\mathbb{R}$ gives rise to a representation of it.
+In Section \ref{sec:mainresult}, we define an abelian {bi}module $M$ over any operad $\mathcal{O}$ and the notion of a derivation of $\mathcal{O}$ with values in $M$.
+With these definitions in place, Equation (\ref{eq:Baez}) will find a generalization in Proposition \ref{proposition}, and the main result will quickly follow{.}

-\begin{theorem*} Shannon entropy defines a derivation of the operad of topological simplices, and for every derivation of this operad there exists a point at which it is given by a constant multiple of Shannon entropy. \end{theorem*}
+\begin{Theorem*} Shannon entropy defines a derivation of the operad of topological simplices, and for every derivation of this operad there exists a point at which it is given by a constant multiple of Shannon entropy. \end{Theorem*}